 - Travel Tips

-When you think of travelling in Asia, you probably think of backpacking in Vietnam or Thailand, or relaxing on the beaches of Cambodia.
+When you think of traveling in Asia, you probably think of backpacking in Vietnam or Thailand or relaxing on the beaches of Cambodia.
 Right?
 Well, have you ever considered Taiwan?
-Travelling to Taiwan is truly the trip of a lifetime, and one that not many tourists have discovered yet.
-It’s a tiny island country compared to China, its colossal neighbour, and boasts a perfect combination jam-packed cities and natural delights.
+Traveling to Taiwan is truly the trip of a lifetime and one that not many tourists have discovered yet.
+It’s a tiny island country compared to China, its colossal neighbor, and boasts a perfect combination of jam-packed cities and natural delights.

 They say that good things come in small packages.
 Taiwan is one of the smallest countries in Asia, yet has plenty to offer.
 Whether you’re looking for an exciting city, a calm beach or a mountain adventure, Taiwan has it all.
 To help you on your way, we’ve put together a rundown of Taiwan’s highlights.
 Discover the best locations that the country has to offer, along with some top tips about the best places to eat and sleep!

 Now that you know all the useful information that you’ll need before your trip to Taiwan, here’s the fun stuff!
 First up, did you know that there’s a 7-Eleven convenience store almost on every corner in Taiwan, even in the smaller and more remote areas?
 In fact, Taiwan ranks second in the world for the ratio of 7-Eleven’s per person, coming second only to South Korea.